 The 9/11 Memorial & Museum is dedicated to providing a safe and healthy environment for all visitors and staff, following all state and federal safety precautions.
-Please be sure to do your part by wearing your face mask at all times and following all guidelines.
+Face masks are optional, but visitors are welcome and encouraged to wear them at any time.

 To ensure visitor safety and a respectful setting, the following are prohibited at the Memorial: alcohol; animals (except service animals); demonstrations of any kind; glass bottles; littering; paint; outside food and drinks; recreational wheeled vehicles; smoking; soliciting or leafleting; third-party commercial activities; and weapons and explosives.
 No baggage larger than 19 inches by 17 inches by 8 inches deep will be permitted onto the Memorial.

 All visitors to the 9/11 Memorial Museum are subject to security screening.
 Museum visitors will pass through magnetometers.
 Alternative screening techniques, including hand-wanding, are also available.
 Please limit the amount of items that you bring with you.